AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/microsoft-dynamics-crm-installation-guide.md

    >
    >To add multiple root domains, contact your [!DNL Marketo Measure] Account Representative.

-1. The [[!DNL Marketo Measure] JavaScript](/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script.md) then needs to be placed across the entire site and landing pages.
+1. The [[!DNL Marketo Measure] JavaScript](/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script.md) then must be placed across the entire site and landing pages.
 We recommend hardcoding the script within the head of your landing pages or adding through a Tag Management System such as [Google Tag Manager](/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-via-google-tag-manager.md).

    >[!NOTE]
    >
    >By default, [!DNL Marketo Measure] exports 200 records per API credit each time a job sends data to your CRM.
 For most customers, this provides the optimal balance between API credits consumed by [!DNL Marketo Measure] and CPU resource requirements on the CRM.
 However, for customers with complex CRM configurations, such as workflows and triggers, a smaller batch size might be helpful to improve CRM performance.
 To this end, [!DNL Marketo Measure] allows customers to configure the CRM export batch size.
 This setting is available on the Settings > CRM > General page in the [!DNL Marketo Measure] web application and customers can choose between batch sizes of 200 (default), 100, 50, or 25.
    >
-   >When modifying this setting, keep in mind that smaller batch sizes will consume more API credits from your CRM.
-It's advisable to reduce the batch size only if you're experiencing CPU timeout or high CPU load in your CRM.
+   >When modifying this setting, keep in mind that smaller batch sizes consume more API credits from your CRM.
+It's advisable to reduce the batch size only if you are experiencing CPU timeout or high CPU load in your CRM.

    >[!NOTE]
    >
-   >When you disable Marketo Measure exporting data to Dynamics, it won't remove any existing data.
+   >When you disable Marketo Measure exporting data to Dynamics, it does not any existing data.
 For help with removing existing data, contact Dynamics Support.

    >[!MORELIKETHIS]
    >